swarnimcodes/python-dsa/README.md

 think while learning DSA concepts, the focus should be on the problem at hand.
 Python, for me, gets out of the way.
 - Every solution here is battle-tested with a set of rigorous test cases.
 Ensuring accuracy is non-negotiable for me, and these test cases are my guarantee that my code works as expected.
-- Coming back to types, I understand their value.
-To this end, I make sure to provide type hints for all variables wherever applicable.
-This not only aids in code readability but also minimizes potential errors and headaches.
+- Returning to the topic of types, I wholeheartedly recognize their importance.
+To enhance code clarity and minimize potential errors and headaches, I meticulously include type hints for all relevant variables.
+These hints not only make the code more readable but also act as a safeguard against unexpected issues.